+- The mass of the top particle.

 - The mass of children particles as a list.

 - The name of the top particle (optional).

 - The names of the children particles (optional).

 If the names are not given, top and p{i} are assigned.
-For example, to generate $B^{0} \to K\pi$, one would do:
+For example, to generate $B^0 \to K\pi$, one would do: